pouya-codes/singularity_auto_annotate/README.md

                          (default: False)

   --store_thumbnail     Whether or not save thumbnail with showing the position of extracted patches.
 If yes, it will be stored at a folder called Thumbnails in HD5 folder.
                          (default: False)

+  --generate_annotation
+                        Whether or not save annotation for slide If yes, it will be stored at a folder called Annotation in HD5 folder.
+Also a folder called Thubmnails will be created in Annotation that shows the annotation on thumbnails.
+Only works for Tumor.
+                         (default: False)

   --patch_location PATCH_LOCATION